 - Early Intervention Handbook for Providers: Provides information on the program policies, descriptions of services and billing codes for providers.

-- Illinois Sound Beginnings: is a parent-friendly website designed to provide information and resouces to families of children who are deaf or hard of hearing.
+- Illinois Sound Beginnings: A parent-friendly website designed to provide information and resources to families of children who are deaf or hard of hearing.

 - Toolkit for Primary Care Providers Caring for Adults with Intellectual and Developmental Disabilities: This website will give providers electronic access to best practice tools and enable them to more readily serve adults with intellectual or other developmental disabilities.